ibra-kdbra/Journey_FullStack/README.md

 ---

 ### **6. Firebase**
-- **Why it’s great:** It’s the ultimate quick-start tool—authentication, hosting, and a NoSQL database all rolled into one.
+- **Why it’s great:** It’s the ultimate quick-start tool; authentication, hosting, and a NoSQL database all rolled into one.
 - **What’s the catch:** The querying capabilities of its Firestore database are limited.
 Complex relationships between data can feel clunky.
-- **Pro tip:** Think twice before tying your app too deeply to Firebase—it can lead to vendor lock-in.
+- **Pro tip:** Think twice before tying your app too deeply to Firebase; it can lead to vendor lock-in.
 Instead, isolate Firebase-related code into a service layer.

 ---

 ### **7. React Native**
-- **Why devs flock to it:** Write one codebase and run it on iOS and Android—no need for separate native teams!
+- **Why devs flock to it:** Write one codebase and run it on iOS and Android; no need for separate native teams!
 - **Hidden challenge:** Navigation in React Native can be a headache, especially with heavy animations or complex screens.
 - **Solid strategy:** Stick to the **Clean Architecture** pattern: keep your UI layer separate from business logic.
 Libraries like `react-query` can help manage data fetching cleanly.